DelNov/T-Flows/readme.md

 ## Parallel processing  <a name="demo_parallel_proc"></a>

-The cases considered in previous [chapter](#demo_cases) were all on very small grids an no parallel processing was needed.
+The cases considered in section [Demonstration cases](#demo_cases) were all on very small grids an no parallel processing was needed.
 As the grids we use grow bigger and number of time steps we want to perform grow, the need for parallel runs become imminent.

 In this chapter, we will teach you:
 - how to divide a computational grid over into a number of sub-domains